 According to the Parliamentarian this can only be a reality if Georgia allows fair and free elections and shows a credible commitment towards democratic values.
 Her demand: “No further steps in the EU Accession Process as long as the anti NGO and anti LGBTIQ law is in force.”

 Knut Abraham, a CDU/CSU member and member of the opposition opened his speech by telling a personal story from when he first visited Georgia about 20 years ago.
 “Back then, I asked myself this question when I travelled to Georgia.
-Does Georgia belong in ?”
+Does Georgia belong in Europe?”

 In his speech he answered: “Georgia is part of Europe.”
 The people are eager to join Europe but the country, according to him, is in trouble.
 Abraham said that Georgia has a bad neighbor, Russia, who occupies 20 percent of Georgian land.